reshamas/fastai_deeplearn_part1/lessons/lesson_1b_deeplearn.md

 ---

+## Deep Learning
+* Deep learning is a way of doing machine learning
+* give machine data, examples and having it figure out the problem that is represented in the examples

+## What We Are Looking For:  Something That Has These 3 Properties
-## 3 Things that Give Us Modern Deep Learning
+(3 Things that Give Us Modern Deep Learning)
 1. Infinitely Flexible Functions
 2. Way to train the parameters
 3. Fast and scalable